ManarMerhiMM/VISION-MobileApp/README.md

 ## 🧠 System Data Flow

-1. Raspberry Pi aggregates sensor data (heart rate, SpO₂, system data, motion) from ESP32-based modules.
+1. Raspberry Pi collects live processed biometric data (SPO2, Heart Rate, Galvanic Skin Resistance, and Relative Humidity).
 2. The **Mobile App** connects to the Raspberry Pi via BLE and displays live readings.
 3. The app **uploads data** periodically to the **Laravel API** using HTTPS.
 4. The **API** stores validated readings in **MySQL**.